The business value of neural networks

 The connections in neural networks are called edges.
 Neurons and edges typically have a weight that adjusts as learning proceeds, such that the weight increases or decreases the strength of the signal at a connection.
 Typically, neurons are aggregated into layers, and different layers may perform different transformations on their inputs.
 Signals travel from the first layer (the input layer) to the last layer (the output layer), sometimes after traversing the layers multiple times.
 And some neurons have thresholds that must be exceeded before they send a signal.

 Neural networks learn — i.e., are “trained” — by processing examples.
-Each example contains a known “input” and a “result,” which are stored within the data structure of the neural network itself.
-The training of a neural network from example is usually undertaken by determining the difference between the output of the network (often a prediction) and a target output.
+Each example contains a known “input” and a “result,” which are both stored within the data structure of the neural network itself.
+Training a neural network from example usually involves determining the difference between the output of the network (often a prediction) and a target output.
 This is the error.
 The network then adjusts its associations according to a learning rule, using this error value.

-Adjustments will cause the neural network to produce output that is increasingly similar to the target output.
-After a sufficient number of these adjustment, the training can be terminated based upon certain criteria.
+Adjustments will cause the neural network to produce an output that is increasingly similar to the target output.
+After a sufficient number of these adjustments, the training can be terminated based upon certain criteria.
 Such systems “learn” to perform tasks by considering examples, generally without being programmed with task-specific rules.
 For instance, in image recognition, they might learn to identify images that contain cats by analyzing example images that have been manually labeled as “cat” or “no cat” and using the results to identify cats in other images.

 Applications

-Neural networks are used in a number of different business applications, including decision making, pattern recognition, and sequence recognition.
-For example, it’s possible to create a semantic profile of a person’s interests emerging from pictures trained for object recognition.
+Neural networks are used in a number of business applications, including decision-making, pattern recognition, and sequence recognition.
+For example, it’s possible to create a semantic profile of a person’s interests from pictures used during object recognition training.

 Domains that potentially stand to benefit from neural networks include banking, where AI systems can evaluate credit and loan application evaluation, fraud and risk, loan delinquencies, and attrition.
 On the business analytics side, neural networks can model customer behavior, purchase, and renewals and segment customers while analyzing credit line usage, loan advising, real estate appraisal, and more.
 Neural networks can also play a role in transportation, where they’re able to power routing systems, truck brake diagnosis systems, and vehicle scheduling.
 And in medicine, they can perform cancer cell analysis, emergency room test advisement, and even prosthesis design.

-Individual companies are using neural networks in various ways depending on their businesses.
-LinkedIn, for instance, applies neural networks along with linear text classifiers to detect spam or abusive content in its feeds when it’s created.
-The social network also use neural nets to help understand the kinds of content shared on LinkedIn — ranging from news articles to jobs to online classes — so that it can build better recommendation and search products for members and customers.
+Individual companies are using neural networks in a variety of ways.
+LinkedIn, for instance, applies neural networks — along with linear text classifiers — to detect spam or abusive content in its feeds.
+The social network also uses neural nets to help understand the kinds of content shared on LinkedIn, ranging from news articles to jobs to online classes, so it can build better recommendation and search products for members and customers.

-Call analytics startup DialogTech also employs neural networks to classify inbound calls into predetermined categories, or to assign a lead quality score to calls.
+Call analytics startup DialogTech also employs neural networks to classify inbound calls into predetermined categories or to assign a lead quality score to calls.
 A neural network performs these actions based on the call transcriptions and the marketing channel or keyword that drove the call.
 For example, if a caller who’s speaking with a dental office asks to schedule an appointment, the neural network will seek, find, and classify that phrase as a conversation, providing marketers with insights into the performance of marketing initiatives.

-Another business among the many using neural networks is Untapt, a recruitment platform.
+Another business among the many using neural networks is recruitment platform Untapt.
 The company uses a neural network trained on millions of data points and hiring decisions to match people to roles where they’re more likely to succeed.
 “Neural nets and AI have incredible scope, and you can use them to aid human decisions in any sector.
 Deep learning wasn’t the first solution we tested, but it’s consistently outperformed the rest in predicting and improving hiring decisions,” cofounder and CTO Ed Donner told Smartsheet.

 Challenges and benefits